Improper Rounding and Pay to Shift Policies are Wage Theft

 Understanding pay to shift

-Many employers chose to pay their employees based on their scheduled shift times, even though their time records prove that they worked before or after their shifts, or both.
+Many employers choose to pay their employees based on their scheduled shift times, even though their time records prove that they worked before or after their shifts, or both.
 Simply put, that is against the law.
 Your employer is required to pay you for all hours worked, no matter what the original schedule said.

 In the world of wage law, this is called a "pay to shift" case.
 At Nilges Draher LLC, we have recovered unpaid wages for hundreds of workers who are victims of their employer's illegal "pay to shift" practices.
 If you believe your employer paid you based on your scheduled shift time, and not based on your actual time worked, contact us.
 We can help.